 Here is the deal:

 You might think that you have the most smiling baby in the world but when you will start shooting pictures, the little munchkin may start crying or become annoyed.
 Family photographs involve all kinds of age groups and there is always one child in the family who is least interested in the family photography session.

 You have to be flexible and ready for all kinds of disturbances.
 Just don’t start panicking if it’s not going according to your plans.
 That’s the beauty of family photos.
 They just don’t look good; they feel good when you see them.
 Unexpected and natural poses make the photographs more memorable.
-With simple ideas in mind and positive attitude, you can have a stress free photo session of your family.
+With simple ideas in mind and a positive attitude, you can have a stress-free photo session of your family.

 Posing is so overrated.

-When we talk about shooting pictures of family or kids, the meaning of word ‘posing’ must change.
+When we talk about shooting pictures of family or kids, the meaning of the word ‘posing’ must change.
 Regular posing is just about managing the small details of the subject’s posture in the photos.
-That mostly involves moving the head a little to the left, keeping the front foot forward, less slouching etc.
+That mostly involves moving the head a little to the left, keeping the front foot forward, less slouching, etc.

 This way the pictures look perfect but your one-year-old baby can’t do that.